jkunze/docker-arknoid/README.md

     $ docker run -it -d --rm --name arknoid jakkbl/arknoid

-Initialize the system with your organization's NAAN:
+Initialize the system with your organization's 5-digit NAAN:

     $ docker exec -it arknoid arknoid init 12345

-Mint enough ARK strings to assign to your 35865 objects:
+Mint enough unique ARK strings to assign to your 35865 objects:

     $ docker exec -it arknoid arknoid mint 36000 > MyFirstARKs

-You can mint over 70 million on one minter, and make as many more minters as you want whenever you want.
-Put the system through its paces with.
+You can mint over 70 million on one minter, and make as many minters as you want whenever you want.
+Your ARKs will be unique across all minters.

-    $ docker run -it jakkbl/arknoid arknoid test

 # DESCRIPTION
 Archival Resource Keys (ARKs) are free, flexible, persistable identifiers.